Clocks-in-a-Cooler/draw_my_sprite/README.md

 - [x] collision detection between the player and the walls

-- [ ] collision detection between the player and the coins and the goal
+- [x] collision detection between the player and the coins and the goal

+- [ ] intro and story?